llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 ### Step 13

+Now upload the file that was created to your fleet-roster.
+If you don't know what a fleet-roster is and how to create one, read [this](#autolab-fleet-roster).
+Once you created your own fleet-roster, upload your newly created file to it.

-In ETH, we created a so called `fleet roaster` to store all this information.
-If you are using this instruction to operate the Autolab in ETH, upload the files to ```https://github.com/duckietown/ETHZ-autolab-fleet-roster/tree/aido2/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance```. where you need to replace the `XX` and the `YYYY-MM-DD`.
+Note: If you are using this instruction to operate the Autolab in ETHZ, upload the files to ```https://github.com/duckietown/ETHZ-autolab-fleet-roster/tree/aido2/autobots/autobotXX/hardware-compliance/YYYY-MM-DD_hardware-compliance```. where you need to replace the `XX` and the `YYYY-MM-DD`.

-Otherwise create a repository that you have access to.
-We suggest you use the same structure as we do in ETH.

-Use the following convention to name the created file: `YYYY-MM-DD_hardware-compliance.yaml`

 if you know how to do upload the files to GitHub, you can skip the next section.
-If not, do the following:
+If not, we will show you how on the example of the ETHZ fleet-roster:

-First, if you are not operating the Autolab in ETH, create your own repository on Github.
-You can find a tutorial on how to do that [here](https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository).

-Now you can clone the repository where the files will be stored onto your local computer.
+Clone your fleet-roster repository onto your local computer.
 To do this, open a terminal and type

     laptop $ git clone git@github.com:duckietown/ETHZ-autolab-fleet-roster.git